|

 A very brief History

-Before the arrival of Europeans in the 16th century, the region was inhabited by indigenous groups: the Tehuelches or Aonikenk on the mainland, the Kaweskar in the interior channels, the Selk'nam, also known as Onas, in Tierra del Fuego, and the Yaganes, the natives of the southernmost part of the world.
+Before European arrival in the 16th century, Patagonia was home to indigenous groups: the Tehuelches (Aonikenk) on the mainland, the Kaweskar in the interior channels, the Selk'nam in Tierra del Fuego, and the Yaganes in the far south.

 How to get to Patagonia, Chile